lindamotejl/AI-cartpole/ICA 2/README.md

 This prototype was made on Jupyter notebook , and it is recommended to run the files on a Jupyter notebook.
 Instructions on how to run a Jupyter Notebook can be found on https://www.codecademy.com/article/how-to-use-jupyter-notebooks

+# Github Repository

+The Github Repository can be found at https://github.com/lindamotejl/AI-cartpole